Corps of Engineers hosts Lock and Dam 10 open house

 |0

-This work, Corps of Engineers hosts Lock and Dam 10 open house, by Elizabeth Stoeckmann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Corps of Engineers hosts Lock and Dam 10 open house, by Melanie Peterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.